jtang073/RShell/README.md

 # Classes
 * **Class Group: Shell**
 Outputs the initial prompt in which instructions are entered.
 Accepts the instructions as a string input and parses.
-Determines what is being processed.
+The parsed string is processed as a vector of character pointers.
 Is able to wait indefinitely for input.
 * **Class Group: Instruction**
-The input that is being parsed and what the below classes inherit from.
-The parser will analyze this class and determine the subclass that the parsed strings belong to (Comment, Connector, or Command).
+The base class of both Command and Connector.
+It highlights one pure virtual function that all subclasses inherit: execute().
-* **Class Group: Logical Operators (Connectors)**
+* **Class Group: Connector**
-Since the shell is required to accept and number of commands at once, connectors are essential to aggregate said instructions.
-Strictly includes “;”, “||”, and “&&”.
-The semicolon operation functions differently from the others as it only compounds executables.
-The “or” and “and” operations examine their left-hand side and right-hand side in order to return a Boolean.
+This class accepts two instructions as its parameters.
+It is only concerned about executing its left-hand side instruction and determining whether it should then execute its right-hand instruction.
+It returns a boolean based on the results of the left-hand instruction and the right-hand instruction.
+Subclasses strictly include ";", "&&", and "||".
-* **Class Group: Commands**
+* **Class Group: Command**
 Determines how data will be processed.
-Accepts the appropriate arguments and flags and will act accordingly.
-Functions may or may not return a variable type. (the commands might need to be divided up into executable, argument, cmd)
-The exit command is also a part of this class, which will simply terminate processes and end the shell.
+Accepts a vector of character pointers and converts the vector into a null-terminated array.
+Then, execvp is executed with the array as the parameter.
+The exit command is assessed here and a child is forked in order to execute execvp.
+Returns a boolean based on the success of executing the arguments given.

 # Research